Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/payouts/payout-link.md

 Yes.
 Your custom domain can be included in the default payout\_link\_config object as part of the business profile update.

 This involves adding CNAME records and TLS certificates which ends up being a slightly complex process.
-Please reach out to our [Support](https://join.slack.com/t/hyperswitch-io/shared\_invite/zt-2awm23agh-p\_G5xNpziv6yAiedTkkqLg) to test this feature out with your custom domain.

 </details>